Galapagos Islands Vacations: everything you should know before booking

 Half day to Seymour Island 150 USD

-Half day trip to Pinzon Island 150 to 160 USD
+Half-day trip to Pinzon Island 150 to 160 USD

-Half day trip to Santa Fe’ 130 USD
+Half-day trip to Santa Fe, 130 USD

-Half day trip to Plazas 130 USD
+Half-day trip to Plazas 130 USD

-Full Day trip to Floreana Island 180 USD ( Last minute 130 USD)
+Complete Day trip to Floreana Island 180 USD ( Last minute 130 USD)

 SAN CRISTOBAL ISLAND